leaveoscaralone/react-graphql-project/exercises.md

 ### Submitting your work

+You’re required to submit the completed pre-course exercises at least one week before the main course starts.
+Otherwise your attendance is rescheduled for future cohorts.

 Once you’ve completed the first coding assignment, before moving to the next one, push all your commits to `origin` (the forked repo you have on GitHub).
 Then check if your fork is in sync with the original pre course repo, by adding an upstream and pulling it with rebase.

 ```shell